-Korean fried chicken can be a very unhealthy dish given its high fat content from double frying - a traditional serving of Korean Fried chicken can run at 940 calories with only 21 grams of protein and a whopping 84 grams of fat and 30 grams of carbs.
+Korean fried chicken can be a very unhealthy dish given its high fat content from double frying - a traditional serving of the dish can run at 940 calories with only 21 grams of protein and a whopping 84 grams of fat and 30 grams of carbs.

-Healthy Korean Fried Chicken Calories and Nutrition Facts - How To Make It Healthy
+🍎 Calories and Nutrition – How To Make It Healthy

-Given the usage of breading and oil for Korean fried chicken, Korean fried chicken is not the healthiest meal.
-But there are ways to make a healthier version of it.
-Using the air fryer significantly cuts down the oil usage and fat content of the dish, cutting the calories by almost ⅔s.
+Given the usage of breading and oil to make this dish, Korean fried chicken is not the healthiest meal.
+But by using an air fryer, you can cut down oil usage and fat content of the dish significantly.

 To preserve the integrity of the dish, I only took out the oil usage - all other ingredients remained the same.
-Here I show the nutrition facts of a 1 pound of wings Korean fried chicken mixed with a delicious gochujang sauce cooked using the traditional method:
+Here I show the nutrition facts of a serving made with 1 pound of wings mixed with a delicious gochujang sauce cooked using the traditional method:

 For a 4 piece serving, the calorie content is exorbitantly high.
 This is largely driven by the heavy usage of hot oil in the deep frying method - each wing itself runs at 235 calories.